97oskar/ElevatorSystem/README.md

 - State Design Pattern;
 - Command Design Pattern;

+That architecture makes the system robust.
+There is a possibility to make new commands, states, and distribution algorithms without the need to change the implementation of Elevator System or Elevator.
+You can simply make a new class of Command, State or Distribution Algorithm and use it in the system.

+<h5>Distribution algorithm<h5>

+The algorithm selects a set of free elevators and a set of elevators that are going to the same direction that the order declares.
+After that, it chooses the nearest elevator from every set and compares their distances from the floor on which the order occurred.
+It chooses elevator which is closest to the order and give it a commend "move to order".
+If there are no elevators that are free, or that are going in the same direction, the algorithm chooses the nearest elevator in the whole system.

 <h5>How to run simulation<h5>

      In order to run simulation you must provide two arguments: